TomasDeSousaTeixeira/myFirstPublicRepo/README.md

 - They present this QR code to an on-site reader.
 - **Admins** log into the app and have a scanner available to scan QR codes and manage attendance.

+## There is already dummy data created for a user and an admin account:
+    .User -> username && password = 'user'
+    .Admin -> username && password = 'admin'

 The front-end is built using React with Vite, and the back-end is developed using Node.js with Express.js.
 The front-end supports HTTPS using `mkcert` for generating local SSL certificates.

 ## Prerequisites